Pymetrics open-sources Audit AI, an algorithm bias detection tool

 AI startup Pymetrics today announced it has open-sourced its tool for detecting bias in algorithms.
 Available for download on GitHub, Audit AI is designed to determine whether a specific statistic or trait fed into an algorithm is being favored or disadvantaged at a statistically significant, systematic rate, leading to adverse impact on people underrepresented in the data set.

-The new tool can audit a variety of algorithms, including those made to predict whether a person will pay back a loan or to assign a credit score to people with no pre-existing history of banking.
+The new tool can audit a variety of algorithms, including those made to predict whether a person will pay back a loan or to assign a credit score to people with no banking history.

 “We’ve crafted it so it can take the output of virtually any machine learning technique,” Pymetrics lead data scientist Lewis Baker told VentureBeat in an interview.
 “If you can copy a repo [on GitHub], you can use Audit AI.”